 In addition to the sidewalk priority matrix, Phase II included an update to the City's Title II ADA Transition Plan, including a field condition assessment for approximately 300 miles of existing sidewalk (13% of existing infrastructure).
 It is estimated that the City will require \$120 million to improve existing sidewalk infrastructure to ADA compliance and to complete the condition assessment.
 The Transition Plan includes a recommended example schedule for implementing improvements to existing infrastructure.
-An example of an aggressive schedule to make the repairs in 15 years includes spending \$5M for 2009 and 2010 and \$10M for each subsequent year.
-The funding source is expected to be future and existing bonds.
+An example of an aggressive schedule to make the repairs in 15 years includes spending \$5M for 2009 and 2014 and \$10M for 2015-2023.
+The potential Transportation User Fee, grants, sidewalk ordinance No. 20080214-096, neighborhood cost sharing, and public/private partnerships.